CBD Infused Food Trends

 As interest in CBD increases, so does interest in CBD infused foods and drinks.
-This demand has led to an increase in restaurants adding CBD to their menus in delicious and exciting ways.
-From souped-up salads to decadent desserts, there are a variety of offerings for the culinary adventure seeker.
-Here are some of the coolest ways that restaurants are cooking with hemp and incorporating CBD into the food their guests love.
+This demand has led to a rise in restaurants adding CBD to their menus in delicious and exciting ways.
+These new CBD dining experiences encapsulate everything from souped-up salads to decadent desserts; there are various offerings for the culinary adventure seeker.
+Here are some of the coolest ways that CBD restaurants are cooking with hemp and incorporating CBD into the food their guests love.

 CBD Infused Foods: Why CBD Works So Well In Foods

 CBD oil is extracted from industrial hemp plants.
-The leaves, stalks, and flowers of industrial hemp — cannabis plants with a concentration of 0.3% THC or less by dry weight — are harvested and processed to express the oil through pressing or the use of solvents like high-pressure carbon dioxide.
-Once the oil is forced from the plant material, it is further processed before being tested to verify its purity and potency so that your CBD infused foods aren’t accidentally contaminated by unwanted chemicals or toxins.
+The leaves, stalks, and flowers of industrial hemp — cannabis plants with a concentration of 0.3% THC or less by dry weight — are harvested and processed to express the oil through pressing or using solvents like high-pressure carbon dioxide.
+Once the oil is forced from the plant material, it is further processed before being tested to verify its purity and potency so that unwanted chemicals or toxins don’t accidentally contaminate your CBD infused foods.

-Pure CBD oil shares this same hemp oil base meaning any foods that can be made with hemp oil can become CBD infused foods easily.
+Pure CBD oil shares this same hemp oil base meaning any foods that can be made with hemp oil can easily become a CBD dining experience.
 Hemp oils are naturally rich in heart-healthy omega fatty acids.
-They have a low smoke point and heat threshold, however, so they’re best for low-temperature food preparations.
-High heats can change the flavor dramatically and break down some of the active compounds present in CBD oils.
+However, they have a low smoke point and heat threshold, so they’re best for low-temperature food preparations.
+High heats can dramatically change the flavor and break down some of the active compounds present in CBD oils.

-With the popularity of CBD skyrocketing you’d think CBD restaurants would dot every street corner.
+With the popularity of CBD skyrocketing, you’d think CBD restaurants would dot every street corner.
 While CBD was legalized at the federal level as a hemp-derivative with the 2018 Farm Bill, regulation of it fell to the FDA.
-The regulatory framework has not caught up with consumer demands, and this has left many aspects of CBD commerce unclear, causing some hesitancy among businesses.
+The regulatory framework has not caught up with consumer demands, and this has left many aspects of CBD commerce, like CBD restaurants, unclear, causing some hesitancy among businesses.

 A Hemp-Inspired Menu

-Those restaurants that do offer CBD menu items are finding a public hungry, literally and metaphorically, for more.
-Has turned into a popular ingredient, even when used in small doses, and for many people, it’s a delicious way to supplement their own CBD usage.
-Here are some of our favorite CBD offerings at restaurants across the country.
+Those restaurants that offer CBD dining are finding a public hungry, literally and metaphorically, for more.
+It has turned into a popular ingredient, even when used in small doses, and for many people, it’s a delicious way to supplement their own CBD usage.
+Here are some of our favorite CBD restaurants across the country.

 - Carl’s Jr. – Ok, this was a one-off special and only sold in Colorado locations, but it’s hard to overstate the impact of a national fast-food chain adding CBD-infused food menu items on the public’s acceptance of CBD.
 This burger has two beef patties, pickled jalapenos, spicy pepper jack cheese, and a special sauce applied in copious amounts.
 It delivers about 10mg of CBD per burger, so it’s not a large dose by any means, but it’s enough to bring some respectable visibility to CBD infused foods.